 Salary Information and Employment Outlook

 Employment opportunities are available though settings such as clinics, governmental agencies, hospitals, and research laboratories.
 The Bureau of Labor and Statistics have given increased employment projections up to 2016.
 Something that may have a significant impact on employment is the area of technological advances, which may encourage additional testing, increasing the need for more assistants.
-In 2009, according to indeed.com, the average salary for a laboratory assistant was $ 36,000 a year.
+The average annual salary is $40,710.